Paymenter/Docs/docs/extensions/proxmox.md

 The location contains the details such as the url, api token, and os templates.

+OS templates should be a VM template that you have created in Proxmox.
+Use the VM ID of the template. (name can be anything)

 ![image](/assets/images/extensions/proxmox/location.png)

 ## Configuring a node

 Once you've configured your Proxmox location, you need to configure a node.

 Navigate to the **Nodes** tab in the admin panel and press **Add Node**.